 Surveys started in Mykolaiv oblast, Ukraine

-The ESJF team began the ground surveys in Mykolaiv oblast, southern Ukraine.
-We planning to visit 45 cemeteries altogether.
+The ESJF team has begun ground surveys in Mykolaiv oblast, in southern Ukraine.
+We are planning to visit 45 cemeteries in the region altogether.

-In Mykolaiv there has not been a comprehensive list of Jewish cemeteries before.
-ESJF in-house historian, Kateryna Malakhova conducted archival research and identified 16 places documented Jewish cemeteries, that have not previously been assessed by researchers.
-In addition, there are 8 locations that have been documented and researched by others.
-In all these cases the existence of cemeteries is confirmed, and our teams are there to gather up-to-date and accurate information about them.
+A comprehensive list of the Jewish cemeteries in Mykolaiv has never before been compiled.
+As such, Kateryna Malakhova, the ESJF’s in-house historian, has been conducting archival research, and has been able to identify 16 Jewish cemetery sites which have not yet been assessed by researchers.
+In addition, 8 of the locations which will be visited have been documented and researched by other parties.
+In all of these cases the existence of the cemeteries is confirmed, and our team will be on site to gather up to date, accurate information on their current state.

-Surveys will take place in the next few weeks, we will publish an overview of the progress we made.
+Surveys will take place over the next few weeks, and an overview of the progress made will be published soon.